systemd/mkosi/mkosi/resources/mkosi.md

 `RuntimeSize=`, `--runtime-size=`

-: If specified, disk images are grown to the specified size before they're booted with systemd-nspawn or qemu.
+: If specified, disk images are grown to the specified size when they're booted with `mkosi boot` or `mkosi qemu`.
 Takes a size in bytes.
 Additionally, the suffixes `K`, `M` and `G` can be used to specify a size in kilobytes, megabytes and gigabytes respectively.

 `RuntimeScratch=`, `--runtime-scratch=`